Risenio/Auto-Bank/README.md

 # Auto-Bank
-  A tera-proxy module that auto merges inventory items to bank if same item exists in bank/special storage/wardrobe/guild bank/etc.'s tab.
+  A script that auto merges inventory items to bank if same item exists in bank/special storage/wardrobe/guild bank/etc.'s tab.

 # Usage
   1. Use command `autobank`/`ab` to toggle banking.